jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityList/functions/default.md

 Each activity includes a title, date, description, city, venue, and category, along with "View" and "Delete" buttons.
 The `selectActivity` function is called when the "View" button is clicked, passing the activity's ID.
 The `deleteActivity` function is called when the "Delete" button is clicked, passing the activity's ID.
+The `submitting` prop is used to indicate whether a delete operation is in progress, which disables the delete button for the targeted activity.

 ## Example